Professor Elizabeth R. Carter

 LSU Law Center

-Professor Greg Smith is the Professional Ethics Professor of Law, and G. Frank & Winston Purvis Professor of Law at LSU Law Center.
-He teaches common law property, civil law property, payment systems, and legal profession.
+Professor Emeritus Greg Smith retired as the Professional Ethics Professor of Law, and the G. Frank & Winston Purvis Professor of Law at the LSU Law Center.
+He taught common law property, civil law property, payment systems, and legal profession.
 He did his undergraduate work at Yale, where he majored in Political Science and graduated with honors.
-Professor Smith earned his law degree from Brigham Young University, where he was an article editor for the BYU Law Review, and was designated as a J. Reuben Clark Scholar.
+Professor Smith earned his law degree from Brigham Young University, where he was an article editor for the BYU Law Review and was designated as a J. Reuben Clark Scholar.
 Following law school, Professor Smith served as a law clerk to Judge Monroe G. McKay of the United States Tenth Circuit Court of Appeals.
-He practiced law for 11 years in Phoenix, Arizona before joining the LSU law faculty in 1991.
-His published writings have dealt with judicial conduct, legal ethics, and property law.
+He practiced law for eleven years in Phoenix, Arizona before joining the LSU law faculty in 1991.
+His published writings have dealt with legal ethics, judicial conduct, and property law.